 - 1/2 cup chocolate chips

-- Combine the oats, chia seeds, maple syrup, sliced almonds, peanut butter, and salt in a large mixing bowl.
+- Add the oats, chia seeds, sliced almonds, and salt.

 - Scoop onto a large cookie sheet or a 9 X 13 pan.
 Do not spread into a thin layer.
 Leave it about 1″ thick.

-- Bake at 300 for 10 minutes, then stir and continue to bake for 15 minutes.
+- Bake at 300 for 10 minutes, then stir and continue to bake for 10-12 minutes until golden brown.

 - Let cool, and eat!
 You can store it in an airtight container for a week or two.